 Overview | Research Projects | Papers in Progress | Teaching Experience | Literary and Editorial Work | Public Writing | Videos and Podcasts

 I am currently an Assistant Professor of Law and Society and History (by courtesy) at the University of California, Irvine, where I also serve as Core Faculty for the Latin American Studies Minor and Graduate Emphasis.
 I was previously a Klarman Fellow at Cornell University and hold a Ph.D. in Philosophy from the Sorbonne.
+I am currently a Book Reviews Editor for The Black Scholar.

 Contact: eraldo.souzadossantos@uci.edu (I am autistic, and I suffer from often severe crises of generalized anxiety disorder.
-If I do not reply in 72 hours, please do not hesitate to send me a kind reminder.)
+If I do not reply in 48 hours, please do not hesitate to send me a kind reminder.)

 Languages: English, French, German, Portuguese, Spanish, and ภาษาไทย